WICG/view-transitions/explainer.md

 A mode like this is unnecessary complexity for the share button in the example transition, but gives the developer the freedom they need for the header transition.

-- Open question: Do we need this for 'v1'?
+- Open question: Do we need this mode for 'v1'?

 ### Nested parts